DCMLab/dcml_corpora/README.rst

 What is this?
 =============

 This is a meta-repository containing all corpora published and curated by the `Digital and Cognitive Musicology Lab Lausanne <https://www.epfl.ch/labs/dcml/>`__.
-Currently, only one corpus (the Annotated Beethoven Corpus, ABC) is publicly available, but more are to follow in 2021.
+Currently, only two corpora are publicly available, but more are to follow.

+*ABC*
+    The Annotated Beethoven Corpus containing L. v.
+Beethoven's string quartets.

+*mozart_piano_sonatas*
+    All piano sonatas by W.A.
+Mozart.

 What do the corpora include?
 ============================